Shakespeare apocrypha: A counter-orthodox Shakespeare canon and chronology

 Building on the work of W. J. Courthope, Hardin Craig, E. B. Everitt, Seymour Pitcher and others, the scholar Eric Sams (1926–2004), who wrote two books on Shakespeare, edited two early plays, and published over a hundred papers, argued that "Shakespeare was an early starter who rewrote nobody's plays but his own", and that he "may have been a master of structure before he was a master of language".
 Shakespeare found accusations of plagiarism (e.g. Greene's "beautified with our feathers") offensive (Sonnets 30, 112).

 Trusting the early 'biographical' sources John Aubrey and Nicholas Rowe, Sams re-assessed Shakespeare's early and 'missing' years, and argued through detailed textual analysis that Shakespeare began writing plays from the mid-1580s, in a style not now recognisably Shakespearean.
 The so-called 'Source Plays' and 'Derivative Plays' (The Famous Victories of Henry V, The Taming of a Shrew, The Troublesome Reign of King John, King Leir, etc.), and the so-called 'Bad Quartos', are (compositors' errors aside) his own first versions of famous later plays.
 As many of the Quarto title-pages proclaim, Shakespeare was an assiduous reviser of his own work, rewriting, enlarging and emending to the end of his life.
 He "struck the second heat / upon the Muses' anvil," as Ben Jonson put it in the Folio verse tribute.

 Sams dissented from 20th-century orthodoxy, rejecting the theory of memorial reconstruction by forgetful actors as "wrong-headed".
 "Authorial revision of early plays is the only rational alternative."
 The few unofficial copies referred to in the preamble to the Folio were the 1619 quartos, mostly already superseded plays, for "Shakespeare was disposed to release his own popular early version[s] for acting and printing because his own masterly revision[s] would soon be forthcoming".
 Sams believed that Shakespeare in his retirement was revising his oeuvre "for definitive publication".
 The "apprentice plays" which had been reworked were naturally omitted from the Folio.

 Sams also rejected 20th century orthodoxy on Shakespeare's collaboration, arguing that, with the exception of Sir Thomas More, Henry VIII, and Two Noble Kinsmen, the plays were solely his, though many were only partly revised.
-By Sams' authorship- and dating-arguments, Shakespeare wrote not only the earliest "modern" chronicle play, The Troublesome Reign, c.
+By Sams's authorship- and dating-arguments, Shakespeare wrote not only the earliest "modern" chronicle play, The Troublesome Reign, c.
 1588, but also "the earliest known modern comedy and tragedy", A Shrew, c.
 1588, and the Ur-Hamlet (c.
 1587–88, substantially = the 1603 Quarto).

 Sams also argued, more briefly, that "there is some evidence of Shakespearean authorship of A Pleasant Commodie of Fair Em the Millers Daughter, with the loue of William the Conqueror, written before 1586, and of The Lamentable Tragedie of Locrine written mid-1580s and "newly set foorth, ouerseene and corrected, by W.S." in 1595.